Birds and trees go together.

 A curious characteristic of live trees is that they inevitably incorporate elements of dead trees.
 Consider this photo by Carl Koford:

-Koford’s photo appears in the Modern Maturity magazine for August-September 1966.
-The caption indicates that the tree is a “big Cone Spruce”, a name sometimes given to Pseudotsuga macrocarpa, a tree that is not a spruce.
+Koford’s photo above appears in the Modern Maturity magazine for August-September 1966.
+The caption indicates that the tree is a “big Cone Spruce”, a name sometimes given to Pseudotsuga macrocarpa (a tree that is not a spruce).
 As this tree species is found only in southwestern California it is an especially appropriate roost tree for a California condor.

 This next image is a portion of a photo by Kathleen Hoover that is captioned “Condor Country”:

 That caption is perfect as the entire photo beautifully shows the relationship between a California condor, a big dead tree, and the wide-open component of the condor’s complex habitat.
 Hoover’s photo appears in Dick Smith and Robert Easton’s California Condor: Vanishing American (McNally and Loftin, 1964).